SeanJxie/discord-conversation-bot/README.md

 # discord-conversation-bot
-My attempt at writting a bot for Discord conversation channels.
+Discord does not provide support for bots in conversations (DMs).
+Here is a script I wrote as an attempt to have a bot-like command system in Discord conversations.